Kyriosity/read-write/README+/.net/README+/wpf/README+/wpf-drawbacks.md

 # WPF - Drawbacks

-like Moon to the Earth.

-Icos in upper Nav!

-WPF is a stable, modern and so far popular platform, alive and well off despite some SAD prognoses.
+WPF is a stable, modern and so far popular platform, alive and well off despite numerous sad prognoses.

-It remains the number one choice for Windows applications.

-HOWEVER

-however without pivotal improvements and new cutting-edge parts since its first releases.
+It remains the number one choice for new desktop applications (of any scale), yet without great add-ins, pivotal improvements, and new cutting-edge parts since its first release.

 ## "WPF 2.0"

-INSTEAD of Xamarin.

-Since 2006 the wide use of WPF has accumulated tremendous expertise, feedback, change requests, and critical reports.
-Along with Microsoft resources, it's enough to release a breaking version of the subsystem - not seen hitherto in 2024.
+The wide use of WPF from 2006 has accumulated vast expertise, feedback, critique (naming), and [proposals](https://github.com/dotnet/wpf/discussions)<sup>🔗</sup>.
+Microsoft resources allow its professionals to transform them into a breaking cutting-edge version of the subsystem - not on the horizon in 2024.

+Microsoft and the .NET team were more than busy with cross-platform, Web, and mobile solutions, .NET Core, but losing focus on a mainstream product (since it's all right and running) invites competitors to push it away.<sup>🥀</sup>

+Since the early 2010s, Microsoft has neither ported nor created any significant proprietary product in full WPF<sup>🏗️</sup>.
+The legacy of the ecosystem<sup>👜</sup> doesn't excuse this for medium foundations.

+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🥀</sup> <sub>A lesson that Microsoft itself taught to others, as recounted in my [Lotus&nbsp;notes](../../../../../README+/pencraft/README+/opuses/LN-view.md).</sub>\
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🏗️</sup> <sub>Visual Studio 2010, fresh [re-built in WPF]((https://devblogs.microsoft.com/visualstudio/wpf-in-visual-studio-2010-part-1-introduction)<sup>🔗</sup>), then supplemented with novel Blend are clear-cut hits  and role models.</sub>\
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>👜</sup> <sub>Windows is still much COM, and MS Office means giant stacks of C++ and Objective&nbsp;C, reckless to re-write.</sub>

 ## Templating

 There's no state-of-the-art MVVM backbone from Microsoft that could spare much dev time and encourage teams to select this subsystem.
 Free first-class cliparts, galleries, and libraries of user controls are scattered if available at all.

-PRJ-NEW
-   STUDIO
+Commercial frameworks offer superb high-level boilerplate, but Microsoft could allure even more developers if `New-Project` could propose template wizard: Editor, Drawing, Studio (code, CAD i.a.), Messenger etc.

 ## XAML